Hypercalcemia Clinical Presentation

 - Author: Mahendra Agraharkar, MD, MBBS, FACP; Chief Editor: Vecihi Batuman, MD, FACP, FASN more...

 The mnemonic "stones, bones, abdominal moans, and psychic groans" describes the constellation of symptoms and signs of hypercalcemia.
-These may be due directly to the hypercalcemia, to increased calcium and phosphate excretion, or to skeleton changes.
+These may be due directly to the hypercalcemia, to increased calcium and phosphate excretion, or to skeletal changes.

 The presentation in a patient with hypercalcemia varies with how fast and how far the calcium level rises, as well as the sensitivity of the individual to elevated calcium levels.
 Mild prolonged hypercalcemia may produce mild or no symptoms, or recurring problems such as kidney stones.
 Sudden-onset and severe hypercalcemia may cause dramatic symptoms, usually including confusion and lethargy, possibly leading quickly to death.